Australia's #1 Natural Health Site

 Art Therapy for Children

-Art therapy can be a gentle and effective way to help enhance and improve a child's emotional well being.
+Art therapy can be a gentle and effective way to help enhance and improve a child's emotional wellbeing and quality of life.
 While art therapy for children is often used by psychologists and other health professionals who deal with traumatised children and those who suffer from serious mental health conditions, it can also be an excellent way to help children heal from many other difficulties they face in early life.

 What Is Art Therapy?

-All forms of art therapy employ art materials and other artistic media in order to encourage children to express their inner thoughts and feelings through the creative processes.
+Art therapy services for children employ an array of art materials and other artistic media in order to encourage the young to express their innermost thoughts and feelings through creative processes.
 There are two general categories of art therapy, both of which are considered by health professionals to be effective:

 • Most mental health professionals agree that the creative process of art is inherently therapeutic.
 There are different theories regarding why this is so, but many researchers argue that society pressures children from an early age to develop their cognitive skills to the detriment of their imaginative skills.
 This creates an emotional imbalance that art can help correct.